e-CLOSE/Toolbox/Tools/Doodly.md

 ## Detailed description & quick guide

-Doodly is a video editor, focused on the creation of short clips and animations, and particularly in doodle-based ones.
+Doodly is a video editor, focused on the creation of short clips and animations, and particularly on doodle-based ones.
 Several effects are included to animate a hand drawing the animations in different places (whiteboard, crystal, etc.).

 Its most basic version includes a set of assets, but additional ones could be included by users, who could only indicate the drawing path in a customized way.